ofiwg/libfabric/man/fi_endpoint.3.md

   the context will support.
 See the fi_endpoint Inject Size section.

 *size*
-: The size of the context, in bytes.
-The size is usually used as an output value by applications wishing to track if sufficient space is available in the local queue to post a new operation.
+: The size of the context.
+The size is specified as the minimum number of transmit operations that may be posted to the endpoint without the operation returning -FI_EAGAIN.

 *iov_limit*
 : This is the maximum number of IO vectors (scatter-gather elements)